 If you have a nanny or au pair to help with your childcare needs, using your ADU to provide living quarters is a winning option.
 It offers your employee the close proximity you want while allowing them the dignity and privacy of their own small space.

-If you are one of the many people who are currently working from home—and especially if your company has put in place permanent work from home policies—a home office located in an ADU offers the peace and quiet you need to get more done each day.
+If you’re currently working from home, a home office located in an ADU offers the peace and quiet you need to get more done each day.
 If you and your spouse are both working from home, you can configure your space to accommodate your individual needs.

 Talk to your financial advisor or tax attorney about the possibility of writing off some of your ADU expenses on your income tax return.
 Keep careful records, and remember that in order to qualify, you’ll need to be able to show that your home office is a dedicated space used only for business purposes.